 People with a diesel pusher (Class A) or pulling a fifth wheel often have larger families and need a bigger fridge.
 However, if you’re in a smaller rig and/or have fewer people to feed, then it’s worth considering using a smaller refrigerator.

-Also, if you worry about power consumption and availability, or you’re often away from RV campgrounds for chunks of time.
+Also, do you worry about power consumption and its availability?
+Or are you often away from RV campgrounds for chunks of time?
 A three-way or at least a two-way refrigerator offers greater flexibility to keep food and drinks cold whatever your situation.

 Here’s a good example of a compact, three-way refrigerator for an RV: